SonOfTchalla/ielts-simulator/README.md

-# ielts-simulator
+# IELTS Speaking Test Simulator

 ## Overview
 This tool simulates a real-time IELTS Speaking Test.
 It allows users to practice speaking English and provides performance assessments based on IELTS criteria.

 ## Features
 - Real-time transcription using Google Speech-to-Text API.
-- Feedback on fluency, vocabulary, grammar, and pronunciation using OpenAI's GPT-4.
+- Feedback on fluency, vocabulary, grammar, and pronunciation using Falcon-7B-Instruct.
 - Practice and Test modes.
+- Downloadable PDF report.

 ## Setup
 1. Clone the repository.